msicraft/ConsumeFood/README.md

 - You can change the values of FoodLevel and Saturation
 - Set player foodlevel and saturation with commands
+- You can change the maximum FoodLevel and Saturation
+-
 # Command

 - /hunger (player) (amount)  description: Set Player FoodLevel